 Management is put in an interesting position when it comes to doing something (anything!) useful with anonymous feedback.

-They can’t pull Ken or Kelly aside to discuss their feedback without breaching trust and destroying any pretence of anonymity.
+They can’t pull Ken or Kelly aside to discuss their feedback without breaching trust and destroying any pretense of anonymity.
 The first time you do that you pretty much guarantee nobody will believe any future claims of anonymity, or risk saying what they really think for fear of being outed.